0xNineteen/blog.md/contents/sol-blocks/index.md

   - TVU: when you recieve a block from a leader and need to replay the results

 ## TPU
-- we start with the TPU
+- we start with the TPU (starting at the top right)

 ### receiving txs